ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 1. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/Dockerfile /home/skytap/PurpleCompute/git/refarch-jee-customerorder/`

 Also, we have to copy the DB2 libraries WebSphere Application Server Liberty server needs to enable our application to connect to the DB2 database.
-We have to copy these DB2 libraries into the `Common` folder too since that is where we have defined these libraries to be in our Dockerfile.
-Again, execute on a terminal:
+We have to copy these DB2 libraries into the **Common** folder too since that is where we have defined these libraries to be in our Dockerfile.
+Again, execute on [a terminal window](troubleshooting.md#open-the-terminal):

 1. `cp /home/skytap/PurpleCompute/db2lib/db2jcc4.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
 2. `cp /home/skytap/PurpleCompute/db2lib/db2jcc_license_cu.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`